2026 Guide to Entering China’s Cosmetics Market

 Unlike WeChat, Weibo is an open social media, with more than 550 million users, it is also the largest open platform for users to share and follow content.
 Everyone on Weibo can see any content published.
 It is thus a great tool for Kol marketing.
 Almost every KOL or celebrity that you can name for Chinese people has an account on Weibo to engage and interact with their followers.

-Xiaohongshu: a must for cosmetics brands marketing
+Xiaohongshu: a must for cosmetics brands marketing for 2026

 When it concerns the cosmetics industry, we have to mention Xiaohongshu, a UGC (User-generated Content) especially for fashion, cosmetic, and beauty products.
 Xiaohongshu was founded in 2013 and now has more than 300 million registered users and 150 million monthly active users.
 About 88% are female users.
 Most of them live in first-tier cities in China, having high disposable income.